How do I subdivide my block in Melbourne, Victoria

-For a large lot what is the subdivision process.
+What is the subdivision process.

 For new estates each lot might incur around $60,000 in costs and can be higher or lower depending on size, site slope, location of services, whether these services require upgrade and are public roads required and so on.

-The large site can be strata titled - less development costs but less resale value usually- or Torrens title which incurs more development costs as there are no shared or common property.
+The large site can be strata titled - less development costs but less resale value usually- or Torrens title which incurs more development costs, as there are no shared or common property.

 What is the minimum land size in Victoria?